Elite (TV series): Season 8

 A few weeks after the events of the previous season, the students are going to finish their last year and an association of old students of Las Encinas, the Alumni Club, led by the controversial Héctor and Emilia Krawietz is searching new recruits.
 Meanwhile Dídac and Rocío moved away from Madrid.
 Eric and Chloe start a turbulent relationship.
 Sara is trying to overcome Raúl's death, creating a new bond with Nico.
 Sonia and Dalmar start a relationship too.
-Isadora is facing with her problems with her family and the police, while Iván, who has returned from South Africa, tries to recreate a bond with Joel.
+Isadora faces problems with her family and the police, while Iván, who has returned from South Africa, tries to recreate a bond with Joel.
 The Alumni Club is becoming more and more treacherous and Omar, who knows Las Encinas very well, tries to fight it, with the help of his sister Nadia.
 Much happens during this season, but the flash-forward event that characterises it is Joel's murder, the key event that will lead to the final closure of Las Encinas at the end of the season.
 In fact all the murders and events of past year related to Las Encinas (Marina's murder, Polo's death, Samuel's accidental murder, Iván's accident, Raúl's death and Joel's murder) were hidden to the public.
 Omar and Nadia with the help of Principal Virginia give all the information to the press, making Las Encinas close forever.